By Andres Roldan | June 10, 2020

 JMP ESP instruction that

-will lead us to our
+will lead us to execute code on our

 C buffer.
 Let’s put a breakpoint at the